× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Description.
 This figurine, small enough to fit in the palm of a Sentient’s hand, is in the shape of any creature of Small or smaller size that is not a Sentient.
 Depending on the kind of creature, it may require an additional type of Aetherite besides what is listed, e.g. a Fae would require Magic, a Scorched would require Light, etc. (all Beasts can be made with just Soul and Space).
 At the user’s command and after 3 seconds, the figurine transforms into a full-size living version of the creature for 1 minute, during which time it is exceptionally loyal to the user and obeys its commands to the best of its ability; its stats are equal to the creature’s normal stats.
 It can do this once every 24 hours, starting when it returns back to figurine form.
 The transformation can end early at the user’s discretion or if the creature “dies”, though neither reduce the recharge time of the figurine.
 When the transformation ends, the figurine reappears in the user’s possession if the user is on the same plane, otherwise the figurine takes the creature's place.
 The familiar retains all of its memories from every time it is used.

 Higher Levels.
 At 2nd level, the creature lasts for an hour.
-At 3rd level, it lasts for one day.
-At 4th level, it lasts for 6 days.
-As an artifact, the creature remains for 30 days before its transformation ends.
+At 3rd level, it lasts for one day and can be up to Medium size.
+At 4th level, it lasts for 6 days and can be up to Big size.
+As an artifact, the creature remains for 30 days before its transformation ends and can be up to Large size.

 Aetherite.
 Magic.

 Higher Levels.
-At 2nd level, it completely changes the user’s clothes; at 3rd level, this hat can also change the user’s physical appearance.
+At 2nd level, it completely changes all of the user’s clothes; at 3rd level, this hat can also change the user’s physical appearance, though this change is illusory and can be seen through with a successful DR 16 Perception check, or if a creature attempts to touch a part of your body that isn't actually there.

 Aetherite.
 Magic or Space.